akash-akya/vix/README.md

 ### Why Vix

 Vix is a **NIF** based bindings library for libvips.
-Vix does not spwan OS processes for the operations like other libraries.
+Vix does not spawn OS processes for the operations like other libraries.
 And it can make full use of libvips [optimizations](https://libvips.github.io/libvips/API/current/How-it-works.md.html) such as joining of operations, cache etc.

 Image Operation binding are generated using vips introspection, so documentation and bindings always matches the vips version installed.